-Looking for a nice warm-up activity to introduce some vocabulary and get the students talking?
+Looking for a nice warm-up activity to introduce some vocabulary and get your students talking in English?
 We think you’ll love our new book project Collaborative Crosswords.
 25 themed pairwork crosswords, each accompanied by a picture quiz to introduce the vocabulary.
-Try out some samples before getting the book in PDF or paperback format.
+Try out some samples before getting the book in PDF or A4 paperback format.

 Make the most words